neondatabase/website/content/docs/tutorials/neon-prisma-tutorial.md

 enableTableOfContents: true
 ---

-This tutorial explains how to deploy a Prisma project with a Neon PostgreSQL database.

 Prisma is an open source next-generation ORM.
 It consists of the following parts:

-- Prisma Client: Auto-generated and type-safe query builder for Node.js & TypeScript
+- Prisma Client: An auto-generated and type-safe query builder for Node.js & TypeScript
-- Prisma Migrate: Migration tool to easily evolve your database schema from prototyping to production
+- Prisma Migrate: A migration tool for evolving your database schema from prototyping to production
-- Prisma Studio: GUI to view and edit data in your database
+- Prisma Studio: A GUI tool for viewing and editing data in your database

-Neon is a fully managed, serverless PostgreSQL with a generous free tier.
-Neon separates storage and compute and offers modern developer features such as serverless, branching, bottomless storage, and more.
+In this tutorial, you will learn how to set up a Neon project, set up Prisma project, configure connection to Neon, and run a migration using Prisma Migrate.

 ## Step 1: Sign up with Neon